-- Comprehensive fraud protection and lost card replacement.
+Comprehensive fraud protection and lost card replacement.
 The NRF estimates that more than half of Americans wait until the week before Christmas to purchase the last item on their gift lists.
 You don't want to be stuck waiting on a replacement for a lost or stolen card during that last-minute shopping frenzy.

-With a clear budget and a plan to maximize your rebates, consider the potential for these high-quality cards to help you manage your holiday spending.
+  With a clear budget and a plan to maximize your rewards, consider the potential for these high-quality cards to help you manage your holiday spending.
 Keep in mind these cards are for year around use, so if you're done with or not doing any holiday shopping you may find one of these top card offers interests you.

-This year, as in years past, Chase Freedom has targeted select department stores for its quarterly cash-back bonus, in addition to Amazon.com and Zappos.com.
+  This year, as in years past, Chase Freedom has targeted select department stores for its quarterly cash-back bonus, in addition to Amazon.com.
 That means cardholders will enjoy a 5 percent rebate on up to $1,500 in combined qualifying purchases (once they opt in) through the end of the year in bonus categories each quarter.
 Cardholders who hit that spending cap will still earn the same 1 percent rebate on department store purchases that they collect on all other eligible transactions.

   However, Chase has upped the ante with a Cash Back Boost that doubles Freedom's promotional rebate to 10 percent when shopping online at Macy's, JCPenney, Sears and Nordstrom.
-The rewards don't end with those four department stores, though -- shop through Cash Back Boost and receive up to an additional 10 percent back at a variety of retailers, everywhere from Neiman Marcus to Best Buy.
-With no annual fee and signup rewards that can add up to $125 to your rewards balance, after you spend $500 on purchases in your first 3 months from account opening, Chase Freedom can help you squeeze a few extra pennies from each dollar in your holiday budget.
+The rewards don't end with those four department stores, though -- shop through Cash Back Boost and receive between 2 percent and up to an additional 15 percent back at a variety of retailers, everywhere from Neiman Marcus to Best Buy.
+With no annual fee and currently a signup bonus that can add $100 to your rewards balance, after you spend $500 on purchases in your first 3 months from account opening, Chase Freedom can help you squeeze a few extra pennies from each dollar in your holiday budget.